barisicgroup/unf/README.md

     - `number` **pdbFileId:** ID of the relevant external PDB file
     - `number` **nTerm:** ID of the N-terminus amino acid
     - `number` **cTerm:** ID of the C-terminus amino acid
-    - `[number]` **confFilesIds:** array of IDs referencing oxDNA configuration files used for retrieving amino acids' positional information.
-By default, zeroth config file is used but it is up to an application to decide which one to use if there are more (e.g., to show dynamics animation).
     - `[object]` **aminoAcids:** array of the amino acids of this chain
       - `number` **id:** unique ID of this amino acid
       - `string` **secondary:** string determining the secondary structure this AA is part of
       - `string` **aaAbbrev:** three-letter abbreviation of the AA name
       - `number` **prev:** ID of the preceding AA in the chain
       - `number` **next:** ID of the following AA in the chain
-      - `number` **oxDnaConfRow:** row in the referenced oxDNA config file relevant to this AA (to load position)
-        - :question: Replace references to oxDNA file with storing the position directly in *altPositions* field?
       - `number` **pdbId:** identification of the relevant residue in the PDB file (to load atoms)
-      - `[[number]]` **altPositions:** 2D array of alternative positions, corresponding to alpha carbon location, of this AA (if oxDNA file is not provided or the position was modified).
+      - `[[number]]` **altPositions:** 2D array of alternative positions, corresponding to alpha carbon location, of this AA.
 By default, zeroth position is considered as a current one.
 More positions can be stored for dynamics/animation purposes.
       <!--- Note: amino acids store only position now, any orientation/backbone direction data are now omitted. -->
 - `object` **molecules:** object containing molecules which have some position in space but we do not care about their modifications or individual parts (e.g., PDB is enough)
   - `[object]` **ligands:** array of ligands.
 If there are molecules storing both proteins and ligands in one file (e.g., as a PDB), they should be referenced in field "other molecules" instead of this one.